After completing this course, the student will have

-- the ability to survey literature of an advanced topic in network algorithms
+- ability to analyze the running time of network algorithms

 A repair test requires at least a 4 for the original test.